 In some cases urgent action may need to be taken to safeguard the welfare of a young person.
 However, in most circumstances there will need to be a process of information sharing and discussion in order to formulate an appropriate plan.
 There should be time for reasoned consideration to define the best way forward.
-Anyone concerned about the sexual activity of a young person should initially discuss this with the person in their agency responsible for child protection.
-There may then be a need for further consultation with Children's social care for the relevant area.
+Anyone concerned about the sexual activity of a young person should initially discuss this with the person in their agency responsible for safeguarding and child protection (this can be done without identifying the young person initially).
+There may then be a need for further consultation with Children's Social Care for the relevant area.
 All discussions should be recorded, giving reasons for action taken and who was spoken to.

 After the Strategy Discussion there may be one of the following responses:

 - That the child is not In Need.
-In which case Children's social care s will take no further action other than, where appropriate, to provide information and advice or sign- posting to another agency in accordance with the local Common Assessment Framework criteria;
+In which case Children's Social Care will take no further action other than, where appropriate, to provide information and advice or sign-posting to another agency in accordance with the local Early Help / Common Assessment Framework criteria;

 - That the child is in need and that there are concerns that the child has suffered, or is likely to suffer, Significant Harm.
 In which case Children's social care will initiate a Section 47 Enquiry and an Assessment.